In this article

 Tips for automating itemized receipts

 Managing itemized receipts doesn't have to be a manual process anymore.
-With modern expense management solutions like Ramp, you can automate and streamline the entire workflow.
-Here are some tips:
+With modern expense management software like Ramp, you can automate and streamline the entire workflow:

 1. Use a receipt scanning app